 It’s hard for most people to visualize.
 This amount of carbon dioxide would fill 204,000 party balloons, or one big bubble ten meters in diameter, about as tall as a two-story building.
-Reducing CO2 emissions is among the reasons that IFCO has trialed a weekly rail service for empty Reusable Plastic Containers (RPCs) from Germany to Spain since 2018.
+Reducing CO2 emissions is among the reasons that IFCO has trialed a weekly rail service for empty Reusable Packaging Containers (RPCs) from Germany to Spain since 2018.
 We can now quantify that sending IFCO RPCs to Spain via rail lowers CO2 emissions by 1,012 kilograms per shipment.
 This year, we plan to double the railway routes in our multimodal transport strategy, providing twice these CO2 savings.

 Basically, multimodal transport uses two means of carriage, road and rail, organized by one logistics company.
 Here’s what it involves: Each week, the shipments, in other words, truckloads of IFCO RPCs are driven from Hessen, Germany, to Luxembourg.
 There the freight containers are lifted off the trucks, loaded on the train and carried for more than 1,000 kilometers to Valencia, Spain, where the freight containers with IFCO RPCs continue via road to distribution centers and retailers.